 As technologies in health care and nursing education continue to evolve, new opportunities for innovation arise in teaching the next generation of health care professionals.
 Yet, these advancements bring new challenges for faculty and teaching and learning professionals in improving student learning outcomes and performance.
-Stay on top of emerging practices and share your teaching strategies with a growing community of New York City/Northeastern US educators who seek to transform nursing and health professions education!
+Stay on top of emerging practices and share your teaching strategies with a growing community of New York City educators working to transform nursing and health professions education!

 Call for Abstracts